 You cannot teach a man anything; you can only help him find it within himself." - Galielo Galilei

-I think the best voice teachers are collaborators, and I work alongside singers to help them develop their voice and expressiveness in a way that is unique to them and best supports their short-term and long-term artistic and professional goals.
+I think the best voice teachers are collaborators, and I work alongside singers to help them develop their voice and expressiveness in a way that is unique to them, and supports their short-term and long-term artistic and professional goals.

 Although I am a detail-oriented technician, technique is only a small part of a singer's vocal development.
 Physiological command, discipline, practice routines, and personal wellbeing are essential for vocal growth, but so are a curiosity for the unknown, and creative problem-solving tactics.
 Therefore, lessons are a time for safe, guided discovery to understand the voice and they should be an inventive, productive, and enjoyable hour that encourage you to continue the same work on your own.
-Whether you are preparing for auditions, reworking your book, learning a role, finding your natural and genuine singing voice, or rebuilding your technique from years of unhealthy vocal habits, I aim to create an environment of trust and direct and honest communication so improvement can happen quickly, reliably, and joyfully!
+Whether you are preparing for auditions, reworking your aria package or audition book, learning a role, finding your genuine singing voice, or rebuilding your technique, I aim to create an environment of trust and direct and honest communication so improvement can happen quickly, reliably, and joyfully!

 Hear Rebecca discuss ideas about music in a podcast interview.

 Read some of Rebecca's tips for singing Musical Theater styles.